VihaanR/emotion-classifier/README.md

 When you finish a session (by pressing 'x'), a CSV log of all detected emotions and face mesh points is saved in `emotion-classifier/emotion_mesh_log.csv`

-Due to variable file path setup , you might not find the csv upfront in the project folder , it might end up in a subfolder also name `emotion-classifier `
+Due to variable file path setup , you might not find the csv upfront in the project folder , it might end up in a subfolder also named  `emotion-classifier `

 A graph will automatically display showing the frequency of detected emotions.